Folkor1/CI_PP3_EnterTheMatrix/README.md

 </details>

-3. I want to have an ability to use existing user name and password.
+3. I want to have the ability to use existing user name and password.

 | **Feature**   | **Action**                    | **Expected Result**          | **Actual Result** |
 | ------------- | ----------------------------- | ---------------------------- | ----------------- |